Qazeer/artefacts.help/pages/linux/audit_framework.md

 #### auditd events versus records

 An `auditd` event can be split in multiple records.
-Each record of the same event shares the same timestamp (in the `epoch` format) and same unique identifier.
+All records of the same event share the same timestamp (in the `epoch` format) and same unique identifier.
 Each record is associated with a [given type](#record-types).
 Records can be sometimes separated by hundreds other unrelated records.